dymmond/esmerald/docs/routing/routes.md

 Gateway('/uploaded/{rest_of_path:path}', handler=uploaded)
 ```

-### Custom converters
+### Custom transformers

-If a need for a different converter that is not defined or available, you can also create your own.
+If a need for a different transformer that is not defined or available, you can also create your own.
 Using the same
-example as Starlette since it works with **Esmerald**.
+example as Lilya since it works with **Esmerald**.

 ```python
 {!> ../docs_src/routing/routes/converter_example.py !}
 ```

-With the custom converter created you can now use it.
+With the custom transformer created you can now use it.

 ```python
 Gateway('/sells/{date:datetime}', handler=sell)